 Urban public transit may be further divided into commuter, express, and local levels of service.
 Commuter transit is intended to facilitate relatively fast and convenient transportation along heavily traveled corridors and between major activity centers and high- and medium-density urban centers and communities within the Region.
 Commuter transit has relatively high average operating speeds and relatively low accessibility, with station spacing one to three miles or more apart.
-Commuter transit service can be provided by commuter, heavy, or light rail operating over exclusive, grade-separated right-of-ways or by motor buses operating over exclusive, grade-separated busways.
-Commuter transit can also be provided by motor buses operating in mixed traffic on freeways and by light rail operating over exclusive, though not fully grade-separated, right-of-ways.
+Commuter transit service can be provided by rail vehicles operating over exclusive, grade-separated right-of-ways or by buses operating over exclusive, grade-separated busways.
+Commuter transit can also be provided by buses operating in mixed traffic on freeways.

-Express transit service is provided over arterial streets and highways or on exclusive right-of-ways with stops generally one-quarter to two miles apart at intersecting transit routes, intersecting arterial streets, and major traffic generators.
-Express transit serves trips of moderate length and can be provided by motor bus, guided electric bus, or by light rail operating in mixed traffic on shared right-of-ways, in reserved street lanes, or on exclusive right-of-ways.
+Express transit service is provided over arterial streets and highways or on exclusive right-of-ways with stops generally one-half to one mile apart at intersecting transit routes, intersecting arterial streets, and major traffic generators.
+Express transit serves trips of moderate length and can be provided by bus or light rail operating in mixed traffic on shared right-of-ways, in reserved street lanes, or on exclusive right-of-ways.
 Express transit service provides a greater degree of accessibility at somewhat slower operating speeds than commuter transit and may provide "feeder" service to the commuter transit system.
+Express transit service operating on exclusive right-of-ways is known as "rapid" transit service, and can be provided by bus or light rail.

 Local transit service is characterized by a high degree of accessibility and low operating speeds.
-Local service is provided over arterial and collector streets with stops generally one-eighth to one-quarter miles apart.
-Such service can be provided by motor bus, electric trolleybus, or streetcar.
+Local service is provided over arterial and collector streets with stops generally one-eighth to one-quarter mile apart.
+Such service can be provided by bus or streetcar.
 Local transit service can also be provided on a demand-responsive basis, such as with automobiles or vans operating as a shared-ride taxi.